Target Set Selection in Dense Graph Classes: Introduction

 where by $N(v)$ we denote the set of vertices adjacent to $v$.
-Note that after at most $n = |V|$ rounds the activation process has to stabilize -- that is $S_n = S_{n+i}$ for all $i > 0$.
-Let $i$ be smallest integer for which $S_i = S_{i+1}$ holds we say that the activation process {\em terminates} in round $i$.
-We say that the set $S$ is a \emph{target set} and activation process $S = S_0,\dots,S_n$ is \emph{successful} if $S_n = V$.
+Note that after at most $n = |V|$ rounds the activation process has to stabilize -- that is, $S_n = S_{n+i}$ for all $i > 0$.
+We say that the set $S$ is a \emph{target set} if $S_n = V$ (for the activation process $S = S_0,\dots,S_n$).